real-space/AngstromCube/README.md

 [![DOI](https://img.shields.io/badge/GitHub-MIT-informational)](https://github.com/real-space/AngstromCube)

-    AngstromCube is an experimental all-electron DFT application.
+    AngstromCube is an experimental all-electron Density Functional Theory (DFT) application.
-    Using the Green functions formalism, near-sightedness allows for linear-scaling and the projector augmented wave method (PAW), in particular the revised PAW method, see Paul F. Baumeister and Shigeru Tsukamoto, [proceedings of PASC19](https://dl.acm.org/doi/10.1145/3324989.3325717)
+    Using the Green functions (Gf) formalism, near-sightedness allows for linear-scaling and the Projector Augmented Wave (PAW) method, in particular the revised PAW method, see Paul F. Baumeister and Shigeru Tsukamoto, [proceedings of PASC19](https://dl.acm.org/doi/10.1145/3324989.3325717)

 ![AngstromCube logo](doc/fig/a43_logo_bold.png)

 **Name**
 The name refers to a cube with edge length 1 Angstrom which is abbreviated \AA in TeX code.
 This is because always 4x4x4 real-space grid points are grouped for performance which corresponds to roughly one \AA^3

 **Principles**
-The idea is to have a code that
+The idea is to have a DFT code that
-- is highly parallel
-- can make use of GPUs
+- is highly parallel and can make use of GPUs
 - does not require more input than the atomic coordinates
-- can scale linearly
+- can scale linearly with the volume

 **Current Status**
 - These features are ready: